 The committee discusses matters related to the Group's initiatives and plans related to sustainability, promotion of diversity & inclusion, improvement of capability of human assets (Work Style Reforms) and policies and plans related to branding strategy and advertising strategy of the entire Group.
-The Sustainability Committee met 3 times in fiscal 2019 b.
+The Sustainability Committee met 3 times (including twice in writing) in fiscal 2020.

+b.
 Quality Improvement and Compliance Committee (Basically 4 times a year)

 The committee monitors issues in improving quality such as promotion of business operation on a customer-first basis, and compliance matters in pursuit of establishment of corporate ethics at the Group and each company, and deliberates and coordinates important matters related thereto.
-Quality Improvement and Compliance Committee met 5 times (including once in writing) in fiscal 2019.
+Quality Improvement and Compliance Committee met 5 times (including once in writing) in fiscal 2020.

 c.
-Group Management and Monitoring Committee (Prior-monitoring: Basically 12 times a year, Post-monitoring: Basically 6 times a year)
+Group Management and Monitoring Committee (Prior-monitoring: Basically 12 times a year, Post-monitoring: Basically 6 times a year) XAbolished at the end of fiscal 2020

-Upon receiving reports on matters related to the Board of Directors and the Management Committee of directly invested Group insurance companies, the committee meeting confirms matters that include whether the related matters have been approved and/or reported, ensures healthy finance of the Group companies, and ensures appropriate risk management and operations.
-The Group Management and Monitoring Committee met 11 times in fiscal 2019.
+• Upon receiving reports on matters related to the Board of Directors and the Management Committee of directly invested Group insurance companies, the committee meeting confirms matters that include whether the related matters have been approved and/or reported, ensures healthy finance of the Group companies, and ensures appropriate risk management and operations.
+The Group Management and Monitoring Committee met pre-monitoring 12 times (all in writing) and post-monitoring 6 times (including 5 times in writing) in fiscal 2020.